massgov/openmass/README.md

 ### `SQLSTATE[HY000][2002]` Connection refused

+This usually happens if you go visit mass.local right after the containers are brought up.
+MySQL has not started yet.
+Open `portainer.mass.local`; and go to _Containers > mass_mysql_1 > Logs_ and check for the message: _mysqld: ready for connections._ If you don't see this message, _mysqld_ has not started yet.

 ### Xdebug

 If you know where a problem is happening in your code, Xdebug is a useful tool that allows you set breakpoints to trace the problem back.
 See [.env.example](../.env.example) for setup instructions.